c-hive/guides/universal/way-of-working.md

 ### Special branches

 - master (production or staging/preview)
-- release (if master is used for staging/preview)
+- release or tags on master (if master is used for staging/preview)

 ## Design